STEADY: Simultaneous State Estimation and Dynamics Learning from Indirect Observations: Evaluation

 We perform our evaluation on the following datasets, which consist of both simulated and real-world data: \begin{itemize}[leftmargin=*] \item \textbf{Hov} is a dataset that we create by simulating a hovercraft moving on a 2D plane with nonlinear air resistance.
 We control the hovercraft by adjusting the thrust of its propellers and simulate 16, 32, and 32 trajectories for training, validation, and testing, respectively.
 Each trajectory is 10 seconds long. \item \textbf{Hov+} is a data-rich variant of Hov that contains 10 times more training trajectories. \item \textbf{Truck} is a real-world dataset obtained by tele-operating a scale 1/5, four-wheel drive, Ackermann steering vehicle that we call the AlphaTruck.
 We divide the collected data into 10-second trajectories and use about 2 minutes of data each for training, validation, and testing.

 \end{itemize}

-For all three datasets, we use simulated observations to control the effects of observation noise.
+For all three datasets, we represent the robot state using 6 variables (i.e, 3 variables for the 2D pose and the other 3 for the velocities).
+We use simulated observations to control the effects of observation noise.
 We generate these observations from the ground-truth states using a landmark-based, bearing-only observation model.
 For each benchmark, we randomly place 4 landmarks and measured their relative angles w.r.t. the robot's pose at every time step.
 We also add a small amount of Gaussian noise ($\sigma=5\degree$) to the measured angles to simulate sensor noise.